domwhewell-sage/terraform-provider-ghostwriter/docs/resources/domain_checkout.md

 ### Optional

+- `force_delete` (Boolean) If false, the domain checkout not be deleted but the domain will be released and the record will remain.
+If true, the domain checkout record will be hard-deleted from the ghostwriter instance.
+Default is false.
 - `note` (String) Project-related notes, such as how the domain will be used/how it worked out.

 ### Read-Only